At Iowa event, Trump plans to go after DeSantis over ethanol

 “DeSantis has problematic policy positions that hurt farmers and demonize ethanol,” Trump spokesperson Steven Cheung told The Associated Press ahead of Trump’s visit.
 “President Trump plans to highlight that.”

-Trump campaigned in the Des Moines area last month, meeting with GOP state lawmakers, influential conservative pastors, campaign volunteers and a suburban Republican breakfast club.
-That visit came about a week before he was indicted on federal charges stemming from classified records he kept at his Florida home.
+Trump, the GOP front-runner, campaigned in the Des Moines area last month, meeting with GOP state lawmakers, influential conservative pastors, campaign volunteers and a suburban Republican breakfast club.
+That visit came about a week before he was indicted on federal charges stemming from classified records he kept at his Palm Beach, Florida, home.

 Before Friday, his last large event in Iowa was in March, when he spoke to more than 1,500 people at a theater in Davenport and also went after DeSantis on ethanol.
-He was due to hold an outdoor event in May in Des Moines with about 5,000 attendees expected, but his campaign called it off because of bad weather.
+He was due to hold an outdoor event in May in Des Moines with about 5,000 attendees expected, but his campaign called it off because of a tornado warning.

+A steady rain fell as hundreds of people lined up Friday outside the event center to see Trump.

+During an agriculture-themed campaign panel discussion in the hall before Trump’s appearance, former acting Attorney General Matt Whitaker took the microphone, saying, “Hello, to our friends from Nebraska.”
+From the audience rose a wave of cheers, illustrating the number of Nebraska residents who crossed the Missouri River at Omaha into Iowa to attend the event but who cannot participate in the Iowa caucuses.

 Although caucus campaigns have become more focused on national party priorities over the past two decades, some candidates have continued to portray support for ethanol — specifically the federal mandate that the nation’s fuel supply contain a minimum volume of renewable fuels — as a litmus test in Iowa.